 Banner Desert Medical Center, New Tower Expansion

-Adding and renovating roughly 190,000 square feet of new construction, the expansion includes OB triage, 14 labor and delivery rooms, three C-section operating rooms, 36 ante-partum/post-partum rooms, and 108 med/surg patient rooms, The Big Outside and Child Life Services relocation.
+Strategically built atop the existing two-story Banner Children’s Tower, the new tower reconfigures and expands the campus footprint to include 14 labor and delivery rooms, three C-section operating rooms, 36 ante-partum/post-partum rooms, 108 medical-surgical patient rooms, and the relocation of The Big Outside and Child Life Services.

 Client: Banner Health